inv2004/ttop/README.md

 ### Notification
 * stmp support was removed in prev version by the reason that static binary with ssl is more that 3Mb

+From v0.8.1 you can trigger extarnal tool, for example curl, to send notifications

 ### Config example
 ```toml
 # [data]